 This saves traders countless hours they would have spent performing manual chart scans.
 As such, this is deemed as a very powerful tool for investors looking to buy and sell stocks at optimum times.

-FinViz has a feature known as a heat map.The heat map located on the homepage, gives users a quick, birds-eye view of whats going on in the market.
-It is divided into the various sectors from tech, financial, services to healthcare.
+FinViz has a feature known as a heat map.The heat map located on the homepage.
+It gives users a quick, birds-eye view of whats going on in the market.
+It's divided into the various sectors from tech, financial, services to healthcare.

-If you're wanting to know how a particular company such as Apple is doing, simply hover over the AAPL ticker in consumer goods and double click to get all the stock information.
+If you're wanting to know how a particular company such as Apple is doing, simply hover over the AAPL ticker in consumer goods.
+Then double click to get all the stock information.
 You're even able to zoom in and out with your mouse too!

 FinViz also provides the user with news headlines from industry leading news providers like CNN, Bloomberg, MarketWatch.com, BBC, The New York Times and CNBC.